friday27/backend-dev/leetcode_note.md

 1013\.
 Partition Array Into Three Parts With Equal Sum
 1018\.
 Binary Prefix Divisible By 5
 1022\.
 Sum of Root To Leaf Binary Numbers
-1128\.
-Number of Equivalent Domino Pairs
 1029\.
 Two City Scheduling
 1030\.
 Matrix Cells in Distance Order (To be improved)
 1035\.
 Uncrossed Lines **(Study: DP!)**
-1137\.
-N-th Tribonacci Number
 1046\.
 Last Stone Weight (To be improved)
+1078\.
+Occurrences After Bigram
 1089\.
 Duplicate Zeros (To be improved)
+1108\.
+Defanging an IP Address
+1122\.
+Relative Sort Array
+1128\.
+Number of Equivalent Domino Pairs
+1137\.
+N-th Tribonacci Number
 1154\.
 Day of the Year
+1160\.
+Find Words That Can Be Formed by Characters (To be improved)
 1184\.
 Distance Between Bus Stops
 1189\.
 Maximum Number of Balloons
+1200\.
+Minimum Absolute Difference
 1207\.
 Unique Number of Occurrences
 1221\.
 Split a String in Balanced Strings
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)